tear123/mydoc/mydoc.md

   </script>
   ```

-  1. add this code to the theme functions.php
+  1. add this code to the theme functions.php.

   ```bash
    // get keywords from database